 Anne Jennings MClin Sci, BPC Registered Adult Psychoanalytic Psychotherapist

 I am a highly experienced and intensively trained psychoanalytic psychotherapist,registered with the British Psychoanalytic Council .
 I work in both private practice and in the NHS, with people seeking emotional and psychological help for symptoms of depression, anxiety and low self esteem.
-Psychoanalytic psychotherapy can be particularly effective in getting to the deeper layers of what can feel wrong, both on the inside as well as on the outside of the person, for example, within close relationships, work or study.
+Psychoanalytic psychotherapy can be particularly effective in getting to the deeper layers of what feels wrong inside of oneself, and the effects of this upon relationships, work and study.

-As well as helping those who may experience an underlying sense of sadness, frustration or dissatisfaction, psychotherapy is also suitable for those who want to understand themselves better and perhaps develop their capacities and strengths in order to achieve their potential, or work more effectively with others themselves.
+As well as helping people who experience an underlying sense of sadness, frustration or dissatisfaction, psychotherapy is also suitable for those who want to understand themselves better and perhaps develop their capacities and strengths in order to achieve their potential, or to work more effectively with others themselves.

 There may be major life adjustments such as relationship breakdown, illness, bereavement or other losses to cope with.
-Sometimes emotional problems may be linked to a variety of physical symptoms which cause worry.
-Psychoanalytic psychotherapy can help people to explore the more hidden or unconscious aspects of how they relate to others and how they see themselves.
+Sometimes emotional problems are linked to a variety of physical symptoms which cause worry.
+Psychoanalytic psychotherapy is effective in helping people to explore the more hidden or unconscious aspects of how they relate to others and how they see themselves.

-The work takes place in a reliable and confidential setting in which the psychotherapist tries to help the person to reach a fuller understanding of their own particular difficulties.
-To do this, the therapist listens attentively, and aims to make helpful observations about unhelpful repeating patterns of feeling and behaviour.
+The work takes place in a reliable and confidential setting in which the psychotherapist tries to help each person to reach a fuller understanding of their own particular difficulties.
+To do this, the therapist listens attentively, and makes observations about unhelpful repeating patterns of feeling and behaviour.
 These may come to light within the therapeutic relationship itself where they can be thought about .
-This process can help the person find new ways of dealing with emotional distress and perhaps to feel that more choices are available to them going forward.
+This process offers and opportunity to find new ways of dealing with emotional distress and open up a wider range of life choices.

 Training, qualifications & experience